uiuc-ling-cl/uiuc-ling-cl.github.io/ling506_ml/syllabus.md

 ## DRES

-If a student has a disability or condition that requires special consideration, the student is expected to email the instructor **no later than the beginning of the forth week**.
+If a student has a disability or condition that requires special consideration, the student is expected to email the instructor **no later than the beginning of the fourth week**.
 The message should:

 * Include a scanned attachment of the requisite letter from the University Division of Disability Resources and Educational Services.
 * Include a detailed description of the accommodations that the student is requesting for this class.